 The South Carolina HOPE Scholarship Program is a merit-based scholarship created for eligible students attending a four-year institution who do not qualify for the LIFE or Palmetto Fellows Scholarship.
 The HOPE scholarship is available only to a student who is a South Carolina resident at the time of high school graduation and at the time of enrollment.
-Eligible students attending a private institution will receive up to \$2,800 (including a \$300 book allowance) during the first year of attendance only.
-To qualify for the SC HOPE Scholarship, first-time entering freshmen must have a high school cumulative grade point average of 3.0 or higher.
+Eligible students may receive up to \$2800 for the freshman year only.
+To qualify for the SC HOPE Scholarship, first-time entering freshmen must have graduated with a minimum 3.0 gpa.